solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 4: Add EXPLAIN option GENERIC_PLAN to display the generic plan for a parameterized query

 Previously, attempting to get an execution plan for a parameterized query was fairly complicated.
-For example, using a prepared statement will have several executions which may required you to execute those all separately and then put the results together.
-Using the new feature will eliminate those extra steps.
+For example, using a prepared statement will have several executions which may required you to execute all the sub-executions separately and then put the results together.
+Using the new PG16 feature will eliminate those extra steps when attempting to find performance issues with parameterized queries.

 - Run the following command to attempt to get an execution plan for a parameterized query using the pre-16 method: